Intermodal Drayage Explained: Definition, Benefits, and Key Differences

 intermodal drayage services

-Intermodal drayage is the local trucking leg of a longer freight journey.
-It moves containers between ports, rail yards, and warehouses—usually within 15–50 miles.
-This “first or last mile” step connects other transport modes like ships and trains, keeping cargo flowing smoothly and reducing port congestion.
+For shippers and logistics managers, intermodal drayage is the short-haul trucking segment of a longer freight route.
+It involves moving containers by truck between ports, rail terminals, and warehouses-typically within a 15–50 mile radius.
+This first-mile/last-mile trucking leg bridges larger shipping modes (ships, trains, and trucks), keeping cargo flowing smoothly and reducing port congestion.

 What is Drayage?
 Short-Haul Container Transport